top of page

 AMR kills more than 4 million people annually and will constitute the leading cause of death with over 40 million deaths by 2050 Millions.

-Bacteriophages, or phages, are viruses that specifically target and kill bacteria.
 They are naturally occurring and are highly selective and specific, meaning they only infect and destroy the harmful bacteria, leaving beneficial microbes unharmed.

-They are safe for humans
+They are safe for humans and other animals.

 Phages are incredibly specific, attacking only the bacteria they are designed to target, making them a powerful tool against resistant bacteria.